-Zignature Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+Zignature Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The following is a list of recipes available at the time of this review.